gbuzzard/overleaf_fs/docs/source/features.rst

 The profile root can live inside a cloud‑synced directory if you want your organization to follow you across devices.

+You can relocate the entire profile root using the Profile Manager’s *Move…* command.

 Reloading Local Data
 ~~~~~~~~~~~~~~~~~~~~

 If you edit the JSON files outside the application or switch machines,
 you can select *Reload from Disk* to import the updated directory‑structure
 information without touching the Overleaf sync.

+This does not affect your Overleaf project list; only local structure is reloaded.

 Search and Filtering
 ~~~~~~~~~~~~~~~~~~~~